👉 What can I expect when switching through Onedox?

 With an Economy 7 meter, you pay two different rates for your electricity – one rate for daytime and a different (cheaper) rate during the night.

-👉 I have an outstanding balance with my energy provider - can I switch?
+👉 I have an outstanding balance with my energy supplier - can I still switch?

 Absolutely.
 Your energy provider will issue a final statement six weeks after the switch and you can arrange with them how to settle the final balance, whether it's you paying them the balance or vice versa.

 👉 Will I experience any downtime or overlap in my bills?

 No, the switch is seamless and no downtime in energy service will be experienced.

 Make sure to get meter readings on the day of the switch and communicate these to your new energy supplier.